MichaelLi1234/FRC427-Main-2024/src/main/java/frc/robot/subsystems/vision/Vision_old.md

 ## Description

 This subsystem controls a Limelight camera for the 427 robot.
-It uses the camera to record its position and determines how far away each respective April Tags is.
+It uses the camera and its network table to record its position and rotation whilst retrieving it.
+It also determines how far away each respective April Tags is.

 ## Connected Devices
-- Camera ( `limelightNT` ) for recording distance and identifying April Tags
+- Camera ( `limelightNT` ) for recording distance and identifying April Tags.
+Also acts as a way to store information to a network table and then to the SmartDashboard.

 ## Picture